 There are exceptions to the once-a-week bed sheet cleaning rule, according to Raman Madan, MD, the director of cosmetic dermatology at Northwell Health and assistant clinical professor at Zucker School of Medicine at Hofstra/Northwell.
 People who should wash their sheets more often are those who are sick, who sleep nude, and who go to bed without showering after a workout or being outside for a long time, according to Dr. Madan.
 “You can introduce many germs and allergens to your sheets which are not going anywhere without being washed,” he says.

 If that isn’t enough to inspire you to wash your bed sheets regularly, consider that more than 84 percent of beds in America have dust mites, and they love to live in our sheets and feed off of our dead skin.
 Although experts recommend washing sheets at least once a week, even knowing there are dust mites might not motivate some people to wash their sheets.
 In a survey by home textile company Coyuchi, only 44 percent of surveyors wash their sheets once or twice a month.
 Another survey, from Mattress Advisor, found that surveyors waited around 25 days before cleaning or changing out their sheets—18 days too long.
-It’s easy to keep up with cleaning if you follow this house cleaning calendar for how often you should clean everything.
+Find out how often you should really be washing your towels, too.

 Keep these tips in mind when you wash your bed sheets